MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A12-quantitative_theory.md

     - $n < 30$: If the sample size $n$ is less than 30 and the distribution of the data is approximately normal with no clear outliers in the data, then we typically assume the data come from a nearly normal distribution to satisfy the condition.

-    - $30 \leq n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers in the data, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.
+    - $30 \leq n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers in the data, then we typically assume the sampling distribution of $\bar{y}$ is nearly normal, even if the underlying distribution of individual observations is not.

-    - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.
+    - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{y}$ is nearly normal, even if the underlying distribution of individual observations is not.

 Like we saw in Chapter **5**, we will not know the values of the parameters and must use the sample data to estimate them.
 Unlike with proportions, in which we only needed to estimate the population proportion, $\pi$, quantitative sample data must be used to estimate both a population mean $\mu$ and a population standard deviation $\sigma$.
 This additional uncertainty will require us to use a theoretical distribution that is just a bit wider than the standard Normal distribution.
 Enter the **$t$-distribution**!